sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 'any string'

-the string is interpreted as an absolute path
+The string is interpreted as an absolute path.

 :current\_file